otrv4/libotr-ng/STYLE.md

 - Do not use 'is' or 'has' on booleans naming.
 - Minimize the scope of variables
 - C isn't object-oriented, and you shouldn't pretend it is
-- Always set a pointer to NULL after been freed
+- Set a pointer to NULL after been freed when needed
+- Always use parentheses

 ### Naming